• Skip to primary navigation

 To make delicious Candied Yams, you will need the following ingredients (full measurements in recipe card below):

 • yams or sweet potatoes - you will need to peel and slice the yams (or sweet potatoes) into ½ inch slices.
+If you can't find true yams, use garnet sweet potatoes instead.

 • butter - you can use salted or unsalted butter.
 If using salted, don’t add in the extra salt that is called for in the recipe.